PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 ### Required

-- `account_uuid` (String) The UUID for the billing account that should be billed.
-Can also be set with the PF_ACCOUNT_ID environment variable.
 - `capacity` (String) The cloud router capacity.

 	Enum: "100Mbps" "500Mbps" "1Gbps" "2Gbps" "5Gbps" "10Gbps" "20Gbps" "30Gbps" "40Gbps" "50Gbps" "60Gbps" "80Gbps" "100Gbps" ">100Gbps"